-Would you like to repeat the trip in the future?
+Venue Would you like to repeat the trip in the future?
 Y/N Do you feel the EV was good value for money?
 Y/N How would you rate the EV from a teaching and learning perspective?
 1-5 (poor - outstanding) How would you rate the EV in the broader sense of pupil engagement and fun?
 Did your risk assessment meet all the risks of the trip?
 Y/N If not, what would need to be addressed for a future visit?
+Please also add to the existing risk assessment.
 What other adjustments if any will need to be made for a future visit?
 E.g. change of itinerary